Finding a Top Financial Advisor Firm in Norfolk, Virginia

 Courage Miller Partners opened up shop in August of 2008.
 It's currently owned by one of its founders, Ralph Courage.
-Courage currently serves as both managing member and chief compliance officer (CCO).
+Courage is a managing member and chief compliance officer (CCO).

 Investment management is the primary service offering at this firm.
 To the extent that a client explicitly requests it, the firm will also provide financial planning and related consulting services.
 Investment management at Courage Miller comes in both discretionary and non-discretionary variations.

 Courage Miller Partners usually constructs client portfolios with a relatively standard combination of securities, including individual equities, bonds and other fixed-income instruments, mutual funds and exchange-traded funds (ETFs).
 The firm employs a range of methods when analyzing these investments, including technical analysis, cyclical analysis, fundamental analysis and charting.

 Technical and cyclical analysis both involve attempts to find trends in historical price and volume data.
 However, the latter does so explicitly in the context of the business cycle.
 On the other hand, fundamental analysis is a method of analyzing a company or fund’s primary financial metrics, as well as the overall economy, in an attempt to give it a valuation.
 This can then be used to uncover securities that the market is either over or under-valuing.
 Charting is a data visualization practice that helps to better identify trends.

 Rounding out our list is Wealthway Financial Advisors, which is a fee-only firm.
 As a result, advisors who work here don't earn commissions aren't subject to that potential conflict of interest.